German lobby group says excess emissions detected in Mercedes model

 Separately, public prosecutors in the German city of Stuttgart said on Wednesday they were investigating whether staff at auto parts supplier Robert Bosch GmbH were involved in the rigging of emissions tests by Volkswagen.

-Stuttgart-based Bosch [ROBG.UL], which makes a diesel engine management program used by several top automakers including VW declined to comment on specific investigations.
+Stuttgart-based Bosch [ROBG.UL], which makes a diesel engine management programme used by several top automakers including VW declined to comment on specific investigations.

 A company spokesman said: "We are cooperating in principle with all authorities who want to contribute to the clarification of the facts."